danail-branekov/restless/README.md

 `restless` is a utility to temporarily disable system suspend while a process is running.
-This is useful to ensure that long running tasks (e.g. compiling a huge application) are not be paused while you are away living your real life.
+This is useful to ensure that long running tasks (e.g. compiling a huge application) are not paused while you are away living your real life.

 It sends [dbus](https://www.freedesktop.org/wiki/Software/dbus/) messages, therefore it only works on Linux (unless other operating systems support dbus).